suffolklibraries/sljekyll/news/_posts/2019-05-23-childrens-month-winner.md

 breadcrumb: news
 ---

 One young book fan has won a special competition run by Suffolk Libraries to find the county's favourite children’s book.
-People of all ages were asked to name their favourite title to enter the competition for the first [Suffolk Libraries Children’s Month](/news/childrens-month/) in April.
+People of all ages were asked to name their favourite title to enter the competition for the first Suffolk Libraries Children’s Month](/childrens-month/) in April.

 There were over 600 entries and the lucky winner was 18-month-old Sienna, who selected [<cite>Each Peach Pear Plum</cite> by Janet and Allan Ahlberg](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2124041) as her favourite children’s book.